 - packaging was superb, I kept the box it came in to transport the planner when I pack it for trips

 - priority shipping was only option and it’s expensive.
 Look for free shipping deals (i’ve got some sale info below)

 - bulky to carry around so I leave it at home or in the car (there is a mini version available if you need a portable version)

 - wish there was a place for habit tracking.
-I could use up the whole to-do list just for the daily habits I have in my Plum Paper in a bullet journalish checklist.
+I could use up the whole to-do list just for the daily habits I want to cultivate

 - I understand why they don’t but I still wish there was a full page for Saturday and Sunday planning

 - not enough notes pages for me to be able to keep my master to do lists and bullet journal collections to make this an all-in-one solution.
 That’s ok it just means I’ll have an excuse for more pretty notebooks.
 A planner addict can’t have too many planners and notebooks!

 I think the goal we have in getting a planner is to get more done, help us manage our overflowing to do list and help us remember things we don’t want to forget.
 I think the Day Designer helped me in all those areas.
 What I especially liked was identifying and focusing on my top 3 priorities.